felixalacampagne/account/account.api/README.md

+21-Mar-2025 application has progressed nicely since the last entry here.
+It hass all the functionality I use day to day and seems to be working correctly.
+Things were going so well that I was thinking 'What can I do to fork it up?'.
+And then it hit me, of course, I could change the Java to version 21 (it was at 17) as that is now the default on one of the development machines.
+In fact the change to Java 21 does not seem to have caused a problem.... yet, as i have only run the application in standalone mode, not using a 'real' tomcat.
+Still, it seems promising...

+Must reorder the entries here so oldest are lower down - it's too much like hard work to scroll to the entry before making a new one.

 18-Aug-2024 The proof of concept for accessing the Access database using Spring JPA seems to have all the features I need for now working so I figured now was the time to start doing it for real.
 I decided to start from scratch since there had been a large number of wild goose chases on the way